 Exams: There are two examinations.
 Component 1: A Study of Religion (Christianity and Buddhism) Component 2: Thematic Studies

 Current Year 9.
 Year 9: A Study of Christianity (beliefs, teachings and practices).
-Thematic Study.
-Year 10: A Study of Buddhism (beliefs, teachings and practices)
+A Study of Buddhism (beliefs and teachings)

 Sixth Form Prospectus - Please click here